jborlik/AdventOfCode2018/README.md

 * Day 7:  Had to figure out a graph of process, and then the order to do the steps.
 Used a class for a node (step of the process) with multiple parents and multiple children.
 Part two had another structure for workers, and a simulation of parallel work.
 Took a bit longer than others.
 * Day 8:  Used a little class to model a directed graph, parsed recursively and inspected recursively.
+* Day 9:  Adding/removing to a list.
+Part 1 finished quickly, but Part 2 was taking forever, due to the expense of Python adding/removing to the middle of a list.
+(Is this a theme?)
+A hint from the reddit suggested the package "blist" (i.e. "conda install blist"), and the x100 size array finished very quickly.